matteo65/ZedmeeHash/README.md

 ## Portability
 It is simple, straightforward and can be easily written in virtually any programming language.
 Currently C and Java versions are for Big Endian architecture but mirror functions for Little Endian can be easily written.

+## Conclusion
+Zedmee demonstrates to have a quality of the dispersion of values close to a Universal Hash Function, and shares this quality with Murmur3, while XX has a slightly lower quality as it has a distribution that in some cases differs (positively or negatively) from a random spread.
+In terms of speed, XX is certainly the best performing, even in the non-parallel version, but zedmee is only slightly lower and certainly faster than all other hash functions of similar quality.
+Therefore it can be said that zedmee combines maximum distribution performance, speed and simplicity which make it an ideal function for non-cryptographic hashing.